-Dr. Klipfel has visited the property seven times, with the most recent visit from February 21-24, 2010.
+Dr. Klipfel has visited the property eight times, with the most recent visit from August 21-26, 2010.
 These visits included sequential updating of data, exploration activities, review of geologic sections, and interpretations of geologic staff.
-Visits also included review of the physiographic, geologic and tectonic setting of the property, drill hole collar locations, surface and down-hole survey procedures, core orientation procedures as well as detailed examination of outcrop, drill core and RC chips.
-Previous visits were during the following periods: October 5-8, 2009, June 17-24, 2009, September 22 - 26, 2008, June 30 - July 3, 2008, October 4-5, 2007, and June 6-7, 2006.
+Visits also included review of the physiographic, geologic and tectonic setting of the property, drill hole collar locations, surface and down-hole survey procedures and core orientation procedures as well as detailed examination of outcrop, drill core and RC chips.
+More recently, with the shift to engineering and metallurgical evaluation, and involvement of other specialists, field examinations are giving way to engineering review and evaluation by numerous independent parties.
+Previous visits by Dr. Klipfel were during the following periods: October 5-8, 2009, June 17-24, 2009, September 22 - 26, 2008, June 30 - July 3, 2008, October 4-5, 2007, and June 6-7, 2006.
 Independent check samples were collected during each of these visits and are described further in section 14.